hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 <img src="img/dotplot_cluster_markers.png" width="1000">
 </p>

+## Celltype assignment
 After identifying the majority of clusters using known cell type markers, we can move on to marker identification, which will allow us to verify the identity of certain clusters and help surmise the identity of any unknown clusters.
-We can use the same plots to explore the expression of new markers as the known markers, and when we have identified the cell types, we can assign the cell type names to each cluster.
+We can use the same plots to explore the expression of new markers as the known markers.
+Once we have identified the cell types, we can **assign the cell type names to each cluster**.

-We can then reassign the identity of the clusters to these cell types:

 ```r
 # Rename all identities